 The second sprue

 The other styrene sprue in the kit (obviously) holds the other parts like the rotor blades, tail rotor, cockpit parts, pilot figurines, engine and even four SS.11 wire-guided anti-tank missiles.
 There are also two skinny pilot figurines provided, which are rather comical than realistic, given the shape of their nose.
-Flash seem to be very present with certain parts but non-excistant on most.
-Detail is overal pretty nice with most parts, but those that are tucked away a little bit seem simple in comparison.
-Still, the parts provided for the cockpit for instance provide enough detail to recreate a believable cockpit, especially with a little amount of additional scratch-building and spare box raiding.
+Flash seems to be very present with certain parts but non-excistent on most.
+Overal the detail is pretty good with most parts, but details that would be tucked away once build seem simple in comparison.
+The parts provided for the cockpit for instance do provide enough detail to recreate a believable cockpit, although a little amount of additional scratch-building and spare box raiding would serve it well.

 The clear sprue

 On the clear sprue, we can find seven parts.
-All of these put together form the giant glass casing on the front of the aircraft.
-On the largest part we can find some flash at the corners, but shouldn’t prove troublesome when removing.
-On the ‘metal framing’ which is raised compared to the glass, we can find more raised rivets, so the detail of these clear parts are quite impressive for such an old kit.
+All of these put together form the giant glass casing at the front of the aircraft.
+On the largest part we can find some flash at the corners which shouldn’t prove troublesome to remove.
+On the ‘metal framing’ we can find more raised rivets, so the detail of these clear parts are quite impressive for such an old kit.

 This is where the kit faired the least well over time.
 Since it is a small aircraft, it didn’t have many stencils, but there are no stencils at all on the sheet.
 We do get decals for marks on the rotor blades, and the choice between four different aircraft from the Isreali, Malasian and French Air force, as well as the French Navy.
 Pretty much every decal is white at some spot, but sadly, all the white parts seem to have yellowed over time.